Dragon1 Icon for

 Example of a Structure Diagram

-Therefore this diagram is a structure diagram and not an architecture diagram.
+Therefore, this is a structure diagram.

 Example of an Architecture Diagram